What Are Trading Index Options?

 Key Points

-• Financial ratios serve as essential tools for evaluating a company’s performance, risk, and overall financial health, assisting both business owners and investors in decision-making.
+• Financial ratios serve as tools for evaluating aspects of a company’s financial health, assisting both business owners and investors in decision-making.

 What Are Financial Ratios?

-A financial ratio is a means of expressing the relationship between two pieces of numerical data.
+A financial ratio is a means of expressing the relationship between two pieces of numerical data, which then provides a measurable insight.
 When discussing ratios in a business or investment setting, you’re typically talking about information that’s included in a company’s financial statements.

 Recommended: How to Read Financial Statements

-Investors tend to use some financial ratios more often or place more significance on certain ratios when evaluating business or companies.
-Here are some of the most important financial ratios to know.
+Investors tend to use some financial ratios more often or place more significance on certain ratios when evaluating business or companies, whether investing online or through a brokerage.

 1. Earnings Per Share (EPS)